qmk/qmk_firmware/users/ericgebhart/readme.md

 __keycodes.h__ is an extension of sorts.
 It is the custom keys enumeration.
 The __custom_keys.def__ has a few random keycodes in it.

-All other keys are automatically generated from the def files.
+All other keys are automatically generated from the other def files.

 For the extensions that have key definitions those keys are enumerated automatically.
 The keys are defined in the def files so there is no need